TosbackCgusBridge-Bot/CGUs-versions/Agame/Privacy Policy.md

 There's been a connection error.
 Please try again.

-Try again Close Link accounts Close Hey , do we already know each other?
+Try again Close Link accounts Close Hey, do we already know each other?

-Unfortunately we can not link your agame.com account to your account.
+Unfortunately we can not link your agame.com account to youraccount.

 Close Could not create your account.
 Close Uh oh!